barbalet/werewolf/README.md

-# WereWolf - One Language Turns into Four
+# WereWolf - One Language Turns into Five

 The WereWolf or ``ww`` is a translator between a version of C which compiles through ``cc`` to: